cosc140-s22/cosc140-labsetup/README.md

 # COSC140 lab 0

-## Lab feedback

- * How long did you spend on this lab?

- * What did you think about it?
-What was good?
-What could be improved?
+## What is one thing that has surprised you so far in Cardiff?

+## What are three things that you hope to get out of your study abroad experience this semester?

-## Grade and feedback
+## Feedback

-Once you commit and submit your work to Github, I'll update this section with feedback and grading info.
+Once you commit and push your work to Github, I'll update this section with feedback.